handshake-org/handshake-org.github.io/src/api-docs/source/includes/_wallet_rpc_auctions.md

 }
 ```

+On mainnet, name ownership expires after two years.
+If the name owner does not
+RENEW the name, it can be re-opened by any user.
+RENEW covenants commit to a
+a recent block hash to prevent pre-signing and prove physical ownership of controlling keys.
-Users must renew their ownership of a name annually with sendrenewal, creating an UPDATE output associated with a recent block hash.
-There is no cost beyond the base transaction fee.
+There is no cost besides the miner fee.

 ### Params